JOHN: What a joy to hear the testimonies tonight from these young people, as we often do, and the testimony of the grace of the Lord in their lives.

-PHIL: What is the weakest part of your congregation, basically?
+QUESTION: What is the weakest part of your congregation, basically?

+JOHN: Well, yeah, okay, what is the weakest part of the congregation?
 Simply stated, the weakest part of any congregation are those who are least sanctified, okay?
 Because you have to parallel weakness with sin, right?
 Well, okay.
-So those who are the least sanctified would be the weakest, that is to say they are the weaker brother.
+So those who are the least sanctified would be the weakest; that is to say, they are the weaker brother.
 They haven’t yet matured.
 They haven’t grown up to understand both their privileges and their freedoms.
 So that would also mean that the weakest part of your congregation would be the newest believers, would be brand-new babies.

-Now what defines “little children” is...let me borrow from the Apostle Paul, “Be no more children,” Ephesians 4, “tossed to and fro and carried about by every wind of doctrine.”
+Now, what defines “little children” is - let me borrow from the apostle Paul, “Be no more children,” Ephesians 4, “tossed to and fro and carried about by every wind of doctrine.”
 The problem with being a child is you know the Lord but you don’t know much else.
-So you are susceptible to error, you are susceptible to false teaching, you are susceptible then to various kinds of sins because you don’t have a full set of conviction, you don’t have a full set of understanding.
+So you are susceptible to error, you are susceptible to false teaching, you are susceptible, then, to various kinds of sins because you don’t have a full set of conviction, you don’t have a full set of understanding.
 So those are spiritual children.

 But we all start there, okay?
 So it’s not wrong to be there, it’s right to be there.
 That’s where everybody starts.
-The second level in 1 John 2:12 to 14, “I write unto you, young men, because you know the word and you have overcome the wicked one.”
+The second level in 1 John 2:12 to 14, “I write unto you, young men, because you know the Word and you have overcome the wicked one.”
 So the second level of spiritual development are those who are doctrinally strong.
 They’ve overcome being tossed to and fro and carried about by every wind of doctrine, being susceptible to error and misunderstanding because they’re just babes, they haven’t been fed, they haven’t been developed.

 Spiritual young men are sound in theology.
 You’ve overcome the wicked one because the wicked one is primarily disguised as an angel of light, he’s a purveyor of lies and false doctrine.
-Now I look at our congregation and I see people who are weak in the faith.
-I mean, they’re here and I thank the Lord that they’re here and they’re growing because this is the place where you don’t stay that way, at least you don’t need to stay that way because all the resources are provided.
+Now, I look at our congregation and I see people who are weak in the faith.
+I mean they’re here and I thank the Lord that they’re here and they’re growing because this is the place where you don’t stay that way, at least you don’t need to stay that way because all the resources are provided.

-They would tend to be the ones who generally speaking would need the greatest amount of attention.
-You know, we have FOF, Fundamentals of the Faith, that’s 13 weeks of intense training that is basically small groups digging deeply into sound theology and they tend to be either non-believers who are curious, but for the most part, new Christians, weak who need to grow into spiritual young men who understand theology and doctrine.
+They would tend to be the ones who, generally speaking, would need the greatest amount of attention.
+You know, we have FOF, Fundamentals of the Faith, that’s 13 weeks of intense training that is basically small groups digging deeply into sound theology, and they tend to be either non-believers who are curious, but for the most part, new Christians, weak who need to grow into spiritual young men who understand theology and doctrine.

 Then the third category, he says, “I write unto you, fathers, because you know Him who is from the beginning.”
 What that means is you’ve gone to the level to understand the vastness of eternal God.
 That’s spiritual maturity.
 Those are the people who go behind the theology to understand God, to grasp the greatness and the glory of God.

 Now, apart from those general categories, the attention of the church inevitably focuses on the people who are sinful.
 There’s nothing in the New Testament that says when you find somebody in your church who is really living to the honor of the Lord, do these three steps with them.
-No, no, they’re...they don’t need anything, in a sense.
+No, no, they’re - they don’t need anything, in a sense.
 I mean, they need to keep growing, they haven’t attained, they haven’t arrived.
-But it does say when somebody’s in sin...do these things with them.
+But it does say when somebody’s in sin, do these things with them.

 QUESTION: Hi, Pastor John, my name is Greg.